Marriott Vacations Worldwide Corporation (VAC): History, Ownership, Mission, How It Works & Makes Money

 Year established

-The vacation ownership segment began within Marriott International in 1984.
-Marriott Vacations Worldwide Corporation was established as an independent, publicly traded company following its spin-off from Marriott International, Inc. on November 21, 2011.
+The vacation ownership business began as Marriott Ownership Resorts, Inc. (MORI) in 1984, but Marriott Vacations Worldwide Corporation (VAC) was formally established as an independent, publicly traded company on November 21, 2011, following its spin-off from Marriott International, Inc..

 Original location